Think big picture personally and financially if you’re considering buying a house for your child as an investment.

 “Buying a home for your child can accomplish a number of things,” says Nancy Hermann, regional trust manager for U.S. Bank Wealth Management.
 “It can help them develop a greater sense of responsibility, and it can be a portfolio diversifier for you.”

 Below are four reasons why it can be a good idea.

-For high net worth families, the cost of a house usually isn’t an issue.
+For many high net worth families, the cost of a house usually isn’t an issue.
 However, conflict can arise in how this type of purchase meshes with your values.
 Does a home for your child help develop character or instill dependency?

 Hermann says that when handled correctly, it can be a positive move.
 “If you take the idea of investing in your child a step further by purchasing a home, you can create a sense of responsibility by requiring them to pay rent or utilities and to care for the home to help teach them about managing a household and being accountable,” he says.
 “Considering your child an unrelated ‘tenant’ enables all sides to reap benefit.
 In other words, aim to handle the transaction objectively.”

 Because your family members’ needs change over time, agree upfront on ground rules to avoid future conflict.
 For example, consider drawing up a lease for your child, to make sure all responsibilities and home agreements are legally recorded and upheld, and consider the consequences if they are not upheld.
 Taking a security deposit from your child may help you make sure that the terms of any lease or agreement are upheld.

 You can also consider making a home an outright gift.
 This could be an advance on a child’s inheritance, allowing you to take advantage of the current federal tax exclusion on gifts and estates.